Tanaya Henry Puts Kim Kardashian On Blast For Stealing

 Kim Kardashian West is under heavy fire after the Thursday release of ad campaign for her new KKW Beauty lip collection.
-Tanaya Henry, the owner and creative director of Lace by Tanaya, has lighting up social media with nothing kind to say about Kardashian.
+Tanaya Henry, the owner and creative director of Lace by Tanaya, has been lighting up social media with nothing kind to say about Kardashian.

-According to Daily Mail, just hours after Kim released the ad campaign, Tanaya took to social media to slam Kardashian as well as photographer Marcus Hyde for stealing concepts and designs.
+According to the Daily Mail, just hours after Kim released the ad campaign, Tanaya took to social media to slam Kardashian as well as photographer Marcus Hyde for stealing concepts and designs.
 Tanaya argues her concepts and designs are two years old and copyrighted.

 “‘People look up to you guys and you guys are f*****n frauds,” Henry exclaimed as she put the entire Kardashian-Jenner family on blast on her Instagram stories.